SMZR 32x200 / N52 - magnetic roller

 Do not bring neodymium magnets close to GPS and smartphones.

 Magnets attract each other within a distance of several to about 10 cm from each other.
-Remember not to place fingers between magnets or in their path when attract.
-Depending on how massive the neodymium magnets are, they can lead to a cut or alternatively a fracture.
+Remember not to put fingers between magnets or alternatively in their path when attract.
+Magnets, depending on their size, are able even cut off a finger or there can be a severe pressure or a fracture.